 For any company, there are two possible inventory valuation methods, LIFO and FIFO.
 Where LIFO stands for last in first out, FIFO, on the other hand, stands for First in first out.
 In the LIFO method, you sell the latest goods first, and in FIFO, you sell the oldest inventory first.
 For any company, as compared to the LIFO method, FIFO is more logically beneficial.
 It is because most aged inventory is moved and utilized first in production.

 What is FIFO?

 When a company makes sales as per the FIFO method, the oldest inventory or stock is used or sold first, and consecutively the second last will be sold, and so on.
 Thus the cheapest inventory is consumed first, and the costliest recent stock will form the ending inventory.
 It will add up to the company’s balance sheet.
-Thus putting in simple terms FIFO will increase the net income as cheap old stock will be used to calculate the current cost of goods sold.
+Thus, simply putting FIFO will increase the net income as cheap old stock will be used to calculate the current cost of goods sold.
 But on the other hand, higher taxes will be levied on the company for higher net income.

 For the valuation of the company’s ending inventory as well as for recording the net sales, FIFO proves to be a more logical and better inventory valuation method.
-It is because, in this method, old stock at low prices gets first clearance, and that leaves behind the costlier stock in the balance sheet for the future market at a higher price range.
+It is because, in this method, old stock at low prices gets first clearance, leaving behind the costlier stock in the balance sheet for the future market at a higher price range.

 Thus FIFO method is the most approved and used inventory valuation method used by companies with its added advantage of protecting goods and products from getting out of fashion or obsolete.
 The Generally Accepted Accounting Principles (GAAP) and International Financial Reporting Standards (IFRS) prescribe this method of valuing inventories.